-When you start at the beginning of trying to achieve goals and progress, it’s easy to get overwhelmed and disheartened by the progress of others.
+When you’re at the beginning of trying to achieve goals, it’s easy to get overwhelmed and disheartened by the progress of others.

 When I first made the decision to change financial habits it wasn’t easy.
 After years of over spending and not giving too much thought to the value of things, these habits were extremely hard to break.

-I started off with the small stuff like the weekend trip to Starbucks for my favourite Frappuccino and the occasional trip to the cinema.
-Stuff like this gave instant results and more cash in our pockets.
+I started off cutting back on the small stuff like the weekend trip to Starbucks and the occasional trip to the cinema.
+Stuff like this gave us instant results and more cash in our pockets.

-I then started to cut back on the bigger stuff like walking into town instead of catching the bus (I’d got rid of the car months before) and reducing the amount of paid TV we had.
-Again although this was slightly more difficult to give up, it still wasn’t that bad.
+Then I started to cut back on the bigger stuff such as walking into town instead of catching the bus (I’d got rid of the car months before), and getting rid of our paid TV subscription.

-We thought we were doing really well and making progress.
-That was until I started going online to see what other people were doing to cut back and spend less.
+We thought we were doing really well and making steady progress, until I started going online to see what other people were doing to cut back and spend less.
 I’ve got to admit, I was gobsmacked.

 There were people who, in the same predicament as us, had decided to take control of their finances and find ways of reducing their spending.
 And oh boy had they reduced it!